bootstrap-vue/bootstrap-vue/src/components/popover/README.md

 >**Note:** _The **trigger element** must exist in the DOM in order for the popover to be enabled or disabled._

-### Listen for a popover changes via $root events
+### Listening to popover changes via $root events

-To listen for opening any popover, use:
+To listen to any popover opening, use:

 ```js
 mounted () {